eddLai/Exoskeleton-Control-Note/Overview of Hyfydy.md

 ### Forces
 including
 - joint forces:
-	- ligaments and cartilage, the way it limits the rotation by specific sturctrues: `Joint Constraint Forces`
+	- `Joint Constraint Forces`ligaments and cartilage, the way it limits the rotation by specific sturctrues:
 - contact forces
 - actuator forces
 - external forces.